emmastrand/Kenya_SamakiSalama/FishLandings/Results_report.md

 I used the file `Fishlandings-data- CC-JM-Clay-IW combined 7-28-2022.xlsx` as input for the quality control R markdown.

+### Next Steps

+Austin asking Kenya team:
+1.)
+The Take-Home info columns were taken out but we still need this information.
+2.)
+The # of fishermen column is wonky - these numbers are in the hundreds and thousands.
+What happened?
+3.)
+Nov Dec 2021 data missing.

+Emma focusing on:

+- Look into why scales for abundance (#indiv/trap#) are much smaller for 2021 than 2022?
+This doesn't apply to biomass kg per trap though..
+- Excel sheet for action items for AH -- species names (#1 and #2 list), list of fish above 50 cm to validate if this is real or not

+- Biomass figures:
+1. W=aL^b equation: grab a and b measures from fishbaseR function.
+If can't get this to work, then produce list and send to fishbase.
+2. Once have a and b, calculate our mass (W x #_fish for that species).
+Produce list of suspicious value reported from survey.

+- Frequency length plot: see the curves instead of just the stacked bars, include n=X and % of fish below Lm

+Questions:
+1. In picking the median length for >90 category, what is the best way to do this?

 **Recommendations for project moving forward:**
 1.) *Require* all data entry to be done with the drop down menu instead of manual entry.
 During quality control, I found many spelling errors such as 10 different spellings for 1 genus or 1 species name.
 See `gsub` functions within the QC R markdown file for the mistakes I found and had to correct in R.